poethan/AlphaMWE/README.md

 Dr. Dexmont Pena, Email: dexmont.pena2(at)mail.dcu.ie / dexmont(at)gmail.com

 # news:
 AlphaMWE was presented in MWE-LEX@COLING2020 on December 13th.
-Tereska, Sonia, and Lifeng were present during the Online QA session.
+Tereska and Sonia were present together with Lifeng during the Online QA session.
 We thank the co-chairs/orgnizers, and got good feedback from Prof. Agata Savary, Uni. of Tours.